Highways in Croatia: History

 A major reason for the motorway construction "mania" of the 2000s is a previous political halt of the major Croatian highway project, today's A1, in the 1970s and 1980s under former Yugoslavia.
 When Croatia declared independence in 1991, the only true motorways in the country were Rijeka–Kikovica (the westernmost part of today's A6), Zagreb–Karlovac (the northernmost part of today's A1) and Zagreb–Slavonski Brod (the central part of today's A3), the latter being part of the Brotherhood and Unity Highway.
-The dream to connect the two largest Croatian cities Zagreb and Split with a motorway (autocesta) went back to the times of the Croatian Spring.
-However, the construction of this project had not happened during Yugoslav period.
+The dream to connect the two largest Croatian cities Zagreb and Split with a motorway (autocesta) went back to the times of the Croatian Spring, but construction of this project was never realized in the Yugoslav period.

 In 2005, the Zagreb–Split route was constructed.
 In addition, the A1 was extended towards Dubrovnik (currently at Ploče), and the A3 was extended so it connects Zagreb to Croatian borders with both Serbia (near Lipovac) and Slovenia (near Bregana).
 There is also a motorway from Zagreb to Rijeka, the A6, as well as the A4 motorway from Zagreb to the northeast (Hungarian border) as well as the A2 motorway from Zagreb to the northwest (Slovenian border).
 The A9 between Pula and the Slovenian border is also largely completed.

 The construction of additional motorways has noticeably slowed in the 2010s, but it continues.
 As of 2021, the Cerovlje–Rijeka section of A8, the remaining part of the Istrian Y, is being upgraded from semi-highway status.
 The other motorways are in various early stages of development, coming up to a total of 11 motorway routes.
 The A1 is considered unfinished as it is planned to be extended from Ploče to Dubrovnik.